 Trackers is a family organization.
 We are not simply limited to one family.
 Like a true village, brothers and sisters, fathers and mothers, husbands and wives, aunties and uncles, grandmas and grandpas from many different kinds of families work side-by-side for the greater good.
 We value instilling care and respect for the natural world and the community we serve.
 With Trackers you often get the feeling of "old friends that just met".

-Since its beginning Trackers has lead the way in standards of safety for outdoor camps and programs.
-We cultivate experienced and mature staff that allow us to teach real skills.
-We seek to bring environmental education back to true adventure in the out of doors.
-Trackers is at the forefront of blending "old school" outdoor education with new and leading standards of safety, responsibility and personalized learning.
+Since its beginning Trackers has helped lead the way in standards of risk management for outdoor camps and programs.
+Trackers also consults with other outdoor programs and camp organizations, helping them to improve their own best practices for safety and risk management.
+We cultivate experienced and mature staff that allow us to teach real skills and respect for the land.
+We seek to bring environmental education back to inspiring adventure with new and leading standards of care, responsibility and personalized learning.
 Learn more about our safety policies, programs and philosophies from our blog.